KannonZenetism/zenetism-field-physics/zenetism/MP03_Ethics_and_Soul_Ch5-6.md

 It no longer moves as a self,
 but rests as essence —
+dormant, unexpressed,
-unexpressed, awaiting reformation
+awaiting reformation
 within the field of essence.

 This is not punishment.
 It is the still point of expression,
-where motion ceases
+where motion ends
 and only essence remains.

 Yet within this stillness is **tension** —